-Perhaps the most challenging thing that you and your spouse will have to discuss during a divorce settlement with the assistance of a divorce attorney in Chandler, AZ, is who is going to keep your furry family members.
+Perhaps the most challenging thing that you and your spouse will have to discuss during a divorce settlement with the assistance of a divorce attorney is who is going to keep your furry family members.
 In today’s society, our pets have become more like family and we treat them as such.
 But in the eyes of the law, pets are still considered property.
 If you bring the topic of who gets to keep your pets to the courtroom, the judge can decide for you.

 However, it isn’t likely to be the same type of discussion as if you were disputing over child custody.
 In fact, the judge may only focus on who purchased the pets, provided their pet supplies, paid for veterinary bills, and other financial factors.
 Don’t be surprised if the judge doesn’t ask who’s side of the bed your pets sleep on.